aws-samples/amazon-sagemaker-endpoint-deployment-of-fastai-model-with-torchserve/README.md

 ### Installation

-The first step is to install FastAI package, which is covered in it's [Github](https://github.com/fastai/fastai) repository.
+The first step is to install FastAI package, which is covered in its [Github](https://github.com/fastai/fastai) repository.

 > If you're using Anaconda then run:
 > ```python